CaptainCrouton89/sql/README.md

 ## Usage

-Once installed, you can use the `execute-sql` tool in your MCP-enabled application to run SQL queries:
+Once installed, you can use the various tools in your MCP-enabled application:

 - **Tool name**: `execute-sql`
 - **Description**: Execute SQL queries on Supabase database